ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Requires WOT
   - Data Stewards can see all `UploadContexts`, while users can only see ones they have an active claim for.
 - `POST /contexts`: Create a new `UploadContext`
-  - Requires WOT and only allowed for Data Stewards via the UOS.
+  - Requires CreateUploadWorkOrder WOT and only allowed for Data Stewards via the UOS.
 - `GET /contexts/{context_id}`: Retrieve an `UploadContext` by ID
   - Requires ViewUploadContextWorkOrder WOT issued by UOS
   - Data Stewards can see all `UploadContexts`, while users can only see ones they have an active claim for.